kmkr/splendid-nudibranch/content.md

 Location		Perhentian Besar, Malaysia
 Tags			2015 shark
 Latin			Carcharhinus melanopterus
-Description		These, and many more, juvenile sharks hang around just outside the beach all day.
-They didn't seem to bother me too much and let me swim with them while they were trying to catch a meal.
+Description		These, and many more, juvenile sharks were eager to becoming grown-up-sharks and tried to hunt small fish all day long.
+They didn't seem to bother me too much and allowed me to swim with them while they were hunting.

 DSC09129.jpg